How to Deal with Valentine’s Day Heartbreak, According to a Breakup Coach

 Natalia

 P.S.
-If you have any other suggestions please comment below and I’ll add them to this running list!
+If you have any other suggestions, please comment below or DM us @lovistics, and we’ll add them to this running list!

 ADDITIONAL RESOURCES